gluobe/infrastructure-2.0-workshop/Lab 2 - Manual installation (Infra 0.0)/README.md

     * Test access control by logging in with the right credentials...
 1. `exit`
 1. `mongo memegen -u student --password=wrongcredentials`
     * ...and the wrong credentials.

-Our database with the student user is now up and running.
+Our database with the student user is now up and running and access control is enabled.

 ### 3. Install & configure Apache ###
 Apache is used to host web files and show web pages on the internet.

 1. `apt-get install -y apache2`
     * Install Apache.
-1. `chown -R www-data:www-data /var/www/html/meme-generator/`
+1. `chown -R www-data:www-data /var/www/html/`
-    * Set correct permissions so memes can be saved by Apache.
+    * Change the owner of the web directory so memes can be saved by the Apache user.
+1. `ls -la /var/www/html`
+    * The files now have a new group and owner.

-The application is now available from the web via the public IP-address but won't work yet.
+The application is now available from the web via the public IP-address but won't work yet since PHP hasn't been installed yet.

 ### 4. Install & configure PHP ###
 PHP is a server side language that will interact with the filesystem and database to make our application work.